ltroper/SpringBoot-CRUD-K8s/README.md

 ## Conclusion

-By following this guide, you've successfully deployed a Spring Boot CRUD application and MySQL database to your Kubernetes cluster.
-You've used ConfigMaps and Secrets to manage environment variables securely, and you’ve created persistent storage for MySQL data.
-This setup allows you to scale the application and database independently.
+By following this guide, you've successfully deployed a Spring Boot CRUD application and MySQL database to your Kubernetes cluster using a pre-built image.
+This simplifies the process by eliminating the need to build and push your own Docker image while still allowing you to leverage Kubernetes for scaling and managing your application.